I.N.T.R.O.

 used with permission

-Rex and I are born-again Christians who have attended Baptist, Nazarene, Evangelical Free and non-denominational churches.
+Rex and I are Christians who have attended Baptist, Nazarene, Evangelical Free and non-denominational churches.
 We church-hopped quite a bit before settling into a small non-denominational Bible church at Easter 2001.
 I personally attended that church (which we joined in '03) until June '08, rotated on the worship team, and created the church's new web site in fall '06; I continued to maintain and update the site till June '08.
 But my attendance was sporadic; I somehow felt something was missing, and I knew what it was.
 I needed more structure and tradition in my worship experience.
 That's what I found in a small Lutheran church I attended for almost a year.
 I hated to leave that church.
-But due to disagreement with some policies of the ELCA (governing body), I proceeded to seek another church I would like as well, which was not an easy task.
-I felt led to find an LCMS (conservative) Lutheran church, but there are none in our town.
-I realized a compromise on my part would be necessary for now.
-For most of 2010, I've attended a Methodist church which, though a bit more contemporary than I'd prefer, has enough of what I'm looking for that I feel I will make it my home church soon -- and also hope my hubby, who usually has to work on Sundays, will join me there eventually.
-(Click here for my Christian testimony and to learn how we got together and ended up in Washington!)
+But due to disagreement with some policies of the ELCA (governing body), I proceeded to seek another church I would like as well.
+I finally ended up back in another contemporary church, where I did find the Christian fellowship I needed but not the style of worship experience I longed for.
+I returned to the Lutheran church, but remained in transition re a home church till I finally decided to stop letting distance get in the way.
+The church I started ending in Dec.
+2017 and joined the following May is a 22-mile drive each way but is, at last, where I belong.
+(Click here for my Christian testimony and to learn how hubby and I got together and ended up in Washington!)

 If you think we have anything in common (especially from my "interests" page), feel free to send me a message by clicking here for my contact form.
 I spend a lot of time alone and enjoy meeting people who have visited my refuge.
 And if you are a first-time visitor, please be sure to sign my guestbook!
 I love visitors and want to have a record of everyone who visits, but am amazed at the number of people who have mentioned visiting and yet never sign in.
 It only takes a few seconds and I'd really appreciate it!
 You'll find a "sign" link at the bottom of most of my sections.
 God bless....